 Chocolat Klaus, 1903, by Leonetto Cappiello (1875–1942)

-This poster is part of the Belle Époque (1871–1914) period, a golden age in Europe known for its decadence, optimism, and intellectualism.
-It saw the dawn of the “poster craze,” a proliferation of poster fairs, and, most importantly, the idea that a poster could be more than just an advertisement.
-While artists showed off a variety of styles, most posters from this period feature rich, primary colors, splashy compositions, and heavy outlines executed through stone lithography.
+This poster was created during the Belle Époque (1871–1914), a golden age in France and other parts of Europe characterized by decadence, optimism, and intellectualism.
+This era saw the emergence of the “poster craze,” a proliferation of poster fairs, and, most importantly, the development of the idea that a poster could be more than just a text-based advertising tool.
+While artists show off a variety of styles, many posters from this period, printed through stone lithography, feature rich, primary colors, splashy compositions, and heavy outlines.
 The images are all about exuberance, flirtation, and entertainment.

 You can take home your own small version of this image from permanent collection by picking up one of our bags of original house-roasted rosemary cashews at Cafe des Affiches.

 Campari has an especially varied and lively history of advertising posters.
 This design by Nizzoli, however, is particularly distinctive for its moody interpretation of Art Deco space and perspective.
 The bottle and table setting are placed at extreme, almost unstable angles, as if they could fall toward the viewer at any moment.
 This tension combined with the moody color palette suggests a possible nod to the popularity of Cubism at the time in addition to typical Deco drama.